zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 <!-- ENGLISH VERSION -->
 <div id="english" style="display: none;" markdown="1">

 The year 2025 marked a shift—not only in tools adopted, but in how systems were designed and maintained.
-The emphasis was placed on building with reliability, clarity, and long-term manageability in mind.
+Emphasis is placed on building with reliability, clarity, and long-term manageability in mind.

 ## Data Engineering